rollbear/trompeloeil/README.md

 - Function templates cannot be mocked
 - WAY too many macros... but I think we'll have to make do with most of them

 - Quirk!
-Matching a move-only type passed by value or by rvalue-refenence requires a bit of trickery in the expectation.
+Matching a move-only type passed by value or by rvalue-reference requires a bit of trickery in the expectation.
 Use a wild card in the **`REQUIRE_CALL`()**, and match in **`.WITH()`** or **`.LR_WITH()`** using alternative means.
 For example, a `std::unique_ptr<T>` passed by value can be